Emil-96/dailyquotes_android/README.md

 - The profile screen always shows a "not logged in" message
 - When logging in, it loads indefinitely (leaving the screen manually works)
 - When opening the app the first time and subsequent times, loading a quote not always happens (sometimes you have to open the profile screen and go back in order for it to load properly)
-- quotes are not loaded daily but rather every time the app is closed and opened again
+- Quotes are not loaded daily but rather every time the app is closed and opened again

 ### Things coming in the future